ApurvaSPadwal/ApurvaSPadwal/README.md

 </p>

 ## What I'm Up To
-🌱 Currently cultivating my skills in AWS and Azure.
+🌱 Currently cultivating my skills in AWS, Git and Azure.

 📊 Crafting actionable insights through data analysis.